dougrathbone/google-photos-backup/docs/project-guide.md

 To make this PRD even more useful for code generation, please consider these points:

-1.  **Authentication Flow:** The Google Photos API likely requires user interaction via a web browser for the initial OAuth grant.
-How should the script handle this? (e.g., Print a URL for the user to visit, wait for them to paste back a code?
-Use a temporary local webserver for the redirect?)
 2.  **Local Folder Structure:** How should the downloaded photos and videos be organized within the `localSyncDirectory`?
     * a) Flat structure (all files directly in the directory)?
     * b) Organized by date (e.g., `YYYY/MM/DD/filename.jpg`)?
-    * c) Organized by Album (this adds complexity as items can be in multiple albums)?
+    * c) Organized by Album (this adds complexity as items can be in multiple albums)? - Current implementation uses root for non-album items and subdirs for albums.
 3.  **Filename Conflicts:** How should potential filename conflicts be handled if Google Photos allows duplicate filenames (though media items have unique IDs)? (e.g., Append ID?
 Add a counter?)
 4.  **Specific Sync Logic:** Should the incremental sync rely purely on querying for items newer than the `lastSyncTimestamp`, or should it also cross-reference against the `downloadedMediaIds` in `state.json` just in case?
 (Timestamp is usually sufficient and more efficient).
 5.  **Handling Deletions:** For this initial version, we are explicitly *not* handling deletions.
 Is that correct? (i.e., if a user deletes a photo in Google Photos, the local copy remains).
 6.  **Error Handling Specifics:** Any specific requirements for retries? (e.g., How many times to retry on network error?
 How long to wait between retries?)
 7.  **Logging Level:** Should the logging level (e.g., INFO, DEBUG, WARN, ERROR) be configurable?
 8.  **Installation Scope:** Should the installer target a system-wide installation (requiring root/sudo, installing to `/etc/systemd/system`, `/opt/`) or a user-specific installation (installing to `~/.config/systemd/user/`, `~/.local/share/`)?
 User-specific is often easier and safer.
-9.  **Node.js Version:** Is there a minimum required Node.js version? (e.g., latest LTS?)
 10. **API Credentials Storage:** While `credentialsPath` is in `config.json`, the *actual* token file should likely have restricted permissions.
 Should the installer script attempt to set these permissions (e.g., `chmod 600`)?

 Once you provide answers or preferences for these questions, we can refine the PRD further, making it a stronger guide for Gemini.